All Washington House Democrats now favor Trump impeachment inquiry

 No House Republicans support an impeachment inquiry.

-The House begins a six-week summer recess Monday with no votes until Sept.
+The House began a six-week summer recess Monday with no votes until Sept.
 9.

 The announcements from Democrat members of the Washington delegation Sunday came after Mueller's congressional testimony last week.